owncloud/cdperf/docs/tests.md

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-upload-download-delete-many-small.js`

-This test creates files between 500 kB and 25 MB, in sum 1.7 GB.
+This test creates files between 500 kB and 25 MB, with a total size of 1.7 GB.

 The files are uploaded, downloaded and deleted.